Jakarta MRT: History

-Jakarta is the capital city of Indonesia, harbouring 10 million inhabitants, one-third of the population of Greater Jakarta.
+Jakarta is the capital and largest city of Indonesia, harbouring 10 million inhabitants, one-third of the population of Greater Jakarta.
 It is estimated that over four million residents of the surrounding Greater Jakarta area commute to and from the city each working day.
-Transport issues have increasingly begun to attract political attention and it has been foreseen that without a major transportation breakthrough, the city will have complete traffic gridlock by 2020.
+Transport issues are attracting increasing political attention with a government goal of increasing the number of trips using public transport to 60% by 2030.